 2.8.
-This table shows what actions were taken and the outcomes for the 44 qualifying disclosures4 made during the period 1 April 2020 to 31 March 2021.
+This table shows what actions were taken and the outcomes for the 37 qualifying disclosures4 made during the period 1 April 2021 to 31 March 2022.

-Action taken Outcome Total Led to direct contact with employer Led to enforcement / compliance 5 action Led to direct contact with employer Resolved at first contact 13 Led to direct contact with employer Resolved but not at first contact 0 Led to direct contact with employer Ongoing contact with employer 12 Did not lead to contacting employer Held as intelligence 5 10 Did not lead to contacting employer No further action - no breach 2 Ofgem already had ongoing Ongoing enquiries 0 enquiries and was aware of the information the whistleblower had provided but the employer was not yet the subject of any formal investigation or compliance action Considered as part of ongoing Ongoing investigation / compliance 0 investigation /compliance action activities Background enquiries still ongoing Ongoing enquiries 2 Referred to another body 6 Action completed 0
+Action taken Outcome Total Led to direct contact with employer Led to enforcement / compliance 2 action Led to direct contact with employer Ongoing contact with employer 6 Led to direct contact with employer No further action - no breach 5 4 Did not lead to contacting employer Held as intelligence 6 21 Did not lead to contacting employer No further action - no breach 1 Considered as part of ongoing Ongoing investigation / compliance 1 investigation /compliance action activities Background enquiries still ongoing Ongoing enquiries 2

-$^{^4}$ All disclosures in the table were external ie they were made by workers in the energy sector to Ofgem.
-There was one internal disclosure made to Ofgem by its staff in the reporting period
+4 All disclosures in the table were external ie they were made by workers in the energy sector to Ofgem.
+There were no internal disclosures made to Ofgem by its staff in the reporting period 5 This is where the matter was raised with the subject of the disclosure and it was found that there was no breach of any obligation enforceable by the Authority

-5 This is where there is insufficient evidence of breach, consumer harm or detriment in the disclosure that would warrant further action
+6 This is where there is insufficient evidence of breach, consumer harm or detriment in the disclosure that would warrant further action